JamFox/docs.jamfox.dev/docs/content/food/coffee.md

 8. Holding the brewer and the piston, gently swirl the brewer
 9. Wait 30 seconds
 10. Press gently all the way (should take 30-60 seconds)

+### Zuppa Lungo AeroPress

+Recipe:

+1. Put the paper filter into the cap, screw the cap on
+2. Drop in 15g of coffee, slightly coarser than espresso
+3. Tamp with a second paper filter using the plunger, remove carefully
+4. (Optional) Drop in metal filter to avoid the second filter from floating up (higher the temp, the more likely this will happen)
+5. Pour 150g of water
+6. Let steep 15-30sec
+7. Add plunger and start slow plunge around 60-120sec

+## Immersion technique

 ### French press